blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 ## 12. Summary

 A Notecarrier CX and a Cell+WiFi Notecard, four Rogowski coil sensors with active per-channel integrator circuits, and a voltage transducer turn a panel into a landlord-controlled, tenant-invisible energy monitoring bridge.
-Sampling is local every five minutes, sequential-interleaved V×I power computation runs on-device, and the Notecard delivers compact hourly summary notes to Notehub with estimated interval energy (Wh), 15-minute blocked-average demand (W), and a per-channel fault bitmask per tenant.
+Sampling is local every five minutes, sequential-interleaved V×I power computation runs on-device, and the Notecard delivers compact hourly summary Notes to Notehub with estimated interval energy (Wh), 15-minute blocked-average demand (W), and a per-channel fault bitmask per tenant.
 Monthly per-tenant totals are derived Notehub-side by querying the hourly event stream — no device-side aggregate is needed.

 The readings are allocation-grade estimates: accurate for proportional charge-back between tenants in the same building, not certified to utility-tariff accuracy standards.
 For many commercial landlords, that is the right trade-off — the alternative is no per-tenant allocation at all, or a full certified sub-meter retrofit at substantially higher cost and installation complexity.